istio/community/STEERING-COMMITTEE.md

 contributors, vendors, and users.
 1. Defining, evolving, and defending a
 [Code of Conduct](CONTRIBUTING.md#code-of-conduct).
-1. Advising the trademark owner on issues relating to the Istio trademark and logo.
+1. Advising the Open Usage Commons on issues relating to the Istio trademark and logo, as well as related conformance programs.
 1. Setting marketing and advocacy direction for the project; establishing a publishing schedule and vetting content, encouraging and assisting in project community members, fostering an ecosystem of vendors, creating content for